Properties Quick Reference

 panl.suffix.<lpse_code>

 This will configure Panl to serve this Solr field as a selectable facet.
-As a Regular facet Panl will automatically generate URL paths, including if this is a multi-valued field.
+As a REGULAR facet Panl will automatically generate URL paths, including if this is a multi-valued field.
 There are additional configuration options which are dependent on the type of the Solr field (which would allow BOOLEAN and DATE Range facets), and whether this is configured to be an OR facet or a RANGE facet.

-For regular facets selecting a multi-valued 'Colour' facet, firstly selecting a 'Blue' colour, then a 'Red' colour.
+For REGULAR facets selecting a multi-valued 'Colour' facet, firstly selecting a 'Blue' colour, then a 'Red' colour.

 URL paths